RamsinghLab/atacseeker_app/README.md

 3. Deploy this as a Native App on BaseSpace.

 The long term objective is to integrate this with the **ATACseeker** package and **csaw**.

-*This README will be edited over the course of development.*